-Police officers, site security, site and fire marshals have a radio link to the police central control room.
-So, if you see something going on that looks like a crime or is suspicious, let any of us know straight away.
+Police officers, site security, site and fire marshals have a radio link to the police control room.
+So, if you see something going on that looks like a crime or is suspicious, let us know straight away.

 Festivals are full of fun-loving people who want to have a good time.
 But they can also be targets for thieves and opportunists.

-Read this list of common sense safety tips.
+Take a look at our list of common sense safety tips

-- Remember, alcohol and drugs can affect your ability to make safe judgments.
+- Remember, alcohol and drugs can affect your ability to make safe judgements.

-- Check your mobile is charged on a daily basis.
+- Check your mobile phone is charged on a daily basis.

 - Make friends with your neighbours.
 It’s nice to meet new people, and you can keep an eye on each other’s tents.
 That said, they are still strangers, so don’t trust them with anything valuable.

-- At night, stay on the main roads in the campsites.
-Don't go exploring darker, quieter areas – you can do that in the day.
+- At night, stay on the main campsite paths.
+Don’t go exploring darker, quieter areas – you can do that in the day.